What rises when a woman stops disappearing and begins to remember her own name.

 To fight.

-To rise before dawn and still dream at night.
+and still dream at night.

-She grew up fast.
+She grew up fast,

-But she never stopped growing.
+but she never stopped growing.

 Then she became the wife.